kleber-maia/iobjects-crm/README.md

 - Multi-company and multi-department support.
 - Contacts: customers, supplyers, employees.
 - Activities: calls, e-mails and any kind of interaction with contacts.
-- Tasks: contacts related requests and pendencies, due dates, forwarding and more.
+- Tasks: contacts related requests and pendencies, due dates, forwarding history and more.
 - Opportunities: leads, follow up, status, successes/failures and more.
 - Call center screen: all contact related informations on sight, frequent activities and more.
 - Calendar with holidays support and weekly visualization.